 Thank you for your interest in the Princeton University Summer Journalism Program.
 We’re looking forward to reading your application and, if you are selected for the program, getting to know you this summer.

 What is the Princeton University Summer Journalism Program?
 PUSJP is one of the country’s most innovative and successful programs working to provide opportunities to outstanding high school students from low-income backgrounds.
-We welcome about 25 high school students from low-income backgrounds every summer to Princeton’s campus for an intensive, 10-day seminar on journalism.
+We welcome about 25 high school students from low-income backgrounds every summer to Princeton’s campus for an all-expenses-paid, intensive 10-day seminar on journalism.
 After the program ends, counselors stay in touch with students to help guide them through the college admissions process.
 Counselors assist students in preparing for standardized tests, determining an appropriate list of colleges to apply to, and filling out applications and financial aid forms.
 The program’s goal is to diversify college and professional newsrooms by encouraging outstanding students from low-income backgrounds to pursue careers in journalism.
 All expenses, including students’ travel costs to and from Princeton, are paid for by the program.
-Students who attend the program come from across the country.
-The program will enter its thirteenth summer in 2014.
+Students who attend come from across the country.
+The program will enter its 14th summer in 2015.
+It will take place from July 31 to August 10.

 What is the program like?
-Classes at the program are taught by reporters and editors from The New York Times, The Washington Post, The New Yorker, The Daily Beast, Time, Foreign Policy, The New Republic, Sports Illustrated, CNN and NPR, among other media outlets.
-Students tour the Times, The Daily Beast and CNN; conduct an investigative project; cover a professional sports event; cover news events in the Princeton area; film and produce a TV segment; and report, write, edit and design their own newspaper, The Princeton Summer Journal, which is published on the program’s last day.
+Classes at the program are taught by reporters and editors from The New York Times, The Washington Post, The New Yorker, National Journal, New York Magazine, The Daily Beast, Time, The New Republic, ESPN the Magazine, CNN and NPR, among other media outlets.
+Students tour the Times, The Daily Beast and CNN; conduct an investigative project; cover a professional sports event (last year, a Jets preseason game); cover news events in the Princeton area; film and produce a TV segment; and report, write, edit and design their own newspaper, The Princeton Summer Journal, which is published on the program’s last day.
 The program is also designed to give students a taste of what life is like at one of the best colleges in the country—students live on campus and eat in one of the university’s cafeterias—and to prepare them to apply to top schools.
 Students meet with numerous Princeton professors as well as the school’s president and its dean of admissions.
-Students attend seminars on every aspect of the college admissions process.
-They also take a practice SAT and attend an SAT class taught by Princeton Review.
+Students attend seminars on every aspect of the college admissions process and take a practice SAT.
 After students return home, program staff remain in contact with them, assisting them during the college application process and helping them to apply for journalism internships once they are in college.

 What have our students accomplished?
-About 250 students have graduated from our program during the past twelve years, and many return each summer to serve as mentors to our current students.
+About 260 students have graduated from our program during the past 13 years, and many return each summer to serve as mentors to our current students.
 We are proud of their academic and journalistic accomplishments.
-Ten of our alumni have attended Princeton.
+Eleven of our alumni have attended Princeton.
 Others have gone on to Harvard, Yale, Stanford, Brown, Columbia, Cornell, Duke, the University of Pennsylvania, Williams, Amherst, Swarthmore, Wesleyan, Middlebury, Georgetown, Bowdoin, the University of Virginia, Johns Hopkins, New York University and many other selective schools.
 Their work has been published in college newspapers across the country, including The Daily Princetonian, The Harvard Crimson, The Yale Daily News, The Brown Daily Herald, The Columbia Spectator, The Cornell Daily Sun, The Daily Pennsylvanian, The Amherst Student, The Wesleyan Argus and The Bowdoin Orient.
-Our alumni have also landed jobs or internships at The New York Times, The New Yorker, New York Magazine, The Wall Street Journal, The New Republic, Newsweek, The Miami Herald, The New York Observer, the Associated Press, The New York Daily News, The Philadelphia Inquirer, The Minneapolis Star-Tribune, The Dallas Morning News, The Star-Ledger, The Philadelphia Daily News, NPR, NBC and CBS.
-Alumni reflections on the program can be found here.
+Our alumni have also landed jobs or internships at The New York Times, The New Yorker, New York Magazine, National Journal, The Wall Street Journal, The Huffington Post, The New Republic, The American Prospect, Newsweek, The Miami Herald, The New York Observer, the Associated Press, The New York Daily News, The Philadelphia Inquirer, The Minneapolis Star-Tribune, The Dallas Morning News, The Star-Ledger, The Philadelphia Daily News, NPR, NBC and CBS.

 Who is eligible?
-This program is intended for low-income students with excellent academic records who are committed to pursuing a career in journalism.
+This program is intended for low-income students with excellent academic records who are interested in pursuing a career in journalism.
 To apply for the program, you must meet the following qualifications:

 - You must currently be a junior in high school.

-- You must live in the continental United States.
+- You must live in the United States.

 - You must have at least an unweighted 3.5 grade point average (out of 4.0).